anavel/module-template/README.md

 -------
 **Anavel Foundation** is the backbone for an admin panel for Laravel applications.
 It aims to be minimalist and modular, and as a consecuence, as flexible as possible.

-An Anavel module uses and extends the **Anavel Foundation** pacakge. *anavel/foundation* is the package that your module must have.
+An Anavel module uses and extends the **Anavel Foundation** package. *anavel/foundation* is the dependency that your module must have.

 ## Basic Anavel scaffold
 ```